 Leah L. Zullig, PhD, MPH is a health services researcher and an implementation scientist.
 She is an Associate Professor in the Duke Department of Population Health Sciences and an investigator with the Center of Innovation to Accelerate Discovery and Practice Transformation (ADAPT) at the Durham Veterans Affairs Health Care System.
-Dr. Zullig’s overarching research interests address the reduction of healthcare disparities, improving cancer care delivery and quality; promoting cancer survivorship and chronic disease management; and improving medication adherence.
+Dr. Zullig’s overarching research interests address three domains: improving cancer care delivery and quality; promoting cancer survivorship and chronic disease management; and improving medication adherence.
 Throughout these three area of foci Dr. Zullig uses an implementation science lens with the goal of providing equitable care for all by implementing evidence-based practices in a variety of health care environments.
-She has authored over 100 peer-reviewed publications.
+She has authored over 150 peer-reviewed publications.

 Dr. Zullig completed her BS in Health Promotion, her MPH in Public Health Administration, and her PhD in Health Policy.

 Areas of expertise: Implementation Science, Health Measurement, Health Policy, Health Behavior, Telehealth, and Health Services Research

 Education and Training